AbidHasanRafi/ECE-Club-of-HSTU/README.md

 GitHub Repository: [ECE Club of HSTU Repository](https://github.com/AbidHasanRafi/ECE-Club-of-HSTU)

+## Features

+- **Personalized Support**: Customized advice and coping strategies based on user inputs.
+- **Resource Library**: A wealth of articles, exercises, and tools for mental health education and empowerment.
+- **Confidential and Secure**: Robust security measures to protect user information.
+- **Community and Connection**: Supportive online community for shared experiences and mutual support.

 ## Installation

 To get a local copy up and running, follow these simple steps.